ZibrasIsmail/simple-rust-based-file-server-bounty/README.md

 - The server is designed for local use and hasn't been tested for production environments
 - Video playback support depends on the browser's capabilities

-## Contributing

-This project was created for a specific bounty challenge.
-However, if you'd like to suggest improvements or report issues, please feel free to open an issue or submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- StackUp for providing the bounty challenge
-- The Rust community for their excellent documentation and crates